DISHWASHER REPAIR SERVICE

 Any plumbing connections like valves or seals connected to the dishwasher could be faulty which could lead to a slow leak from the connection.

 A simple solution or cause comes down to one thing: Soap.
 Using too much dishwasher detergent actually is one of the leading causes of leaks.
 If a leak is detected around the door, open the dishwasher and check to see how much foam is inside.
-Any more than a half inch deep layer of foam in the bottom of the machine is too much soap.
+Any more than a half-inch deep layer of foam at the bottom of the machine is too much soap.
 Sometimes, even the wrong kind of detergent could cause a leak.
 Never use dish-washing soap for use in a sink!